bryan-melo/AI-Language-Tutor/README.md

-# Jetson Orin Nano AI-Powered Web Application
+# AI Language Tutor using a Jetson Orin Nano Super

 ## Table of Contents
 - [Problem Statement](#problem-statement)